 - Place the roast on the grill, with or without a water pan.
 It’s your choice, but we go without it.

-- Insert your remote meat probe for monitoring the internal temp of the roast.
+- Insert a remote meat probe from your smoker thermometer to monitor the internal temp of the roast.
 If you don’t have one, an instant-read temperature monitor will do, it just means opening the grill more often.

 - This roast is best at medium-rare, so only remove from the grill when the internal reads 120-125f.
 Don’t time it, just temp’ it.